cr0t/lexin/README.md

 You need to have Elixir installed and available in your environment.

-Preferred way is to install [asdf](https://asdf-vm.com/) utility: then it will be possible to use the same version of Elixir/Erlang/NodeJS which are defined in the `.tool-versions` file in the repository root.
+The preferred way is to install the [asdf](https://asdf-vm.com/) utility: then it will be possible to use the same version of Elixir/Erlang/Node.js, which is defined in the `.tool-versions` file in the repository root.

 #### Run a Phoenix Server

 To start your local development server:

-- Install dependencies with `mix deps.get`
+1. Install dependencies with `mix deps.get`.
-- Convert or use demo dictionary file (see the section below in this README)
+2. Convert or use a demo dictionary file (see the section below in this README).
-- Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
+3. Start Phoenix endpoint with `mix phx.server` or `iex -S mix phx.server`.

 ### Docker & Docker Compose

-Alternatively, you can use Docker and have nothing but editor on your host machine to work with the project.
+Alternatively, you can use Docker and have nothing but an editor on your host machine to work with the project.

 > **For the first time** (or if you want to install/update dependencies), you need to run `mix deps.get` command inside the `phoenix` service container: `docker-compose run --rm phoenix mix deps.get`.

-Now, we can run `docker-compose up` (to run interactively) or `docker-compose --detach` (to run in background).
+Now, we can run `docker-compose up` (to run interactively) or `docker-compose --detach` (to run in the background).

-Check [`docker-compose.yml`](docker-compose.yml) file for details.
+Check the [`docker-compose.yml`](docker-compose.yml) file for details.

 ### Testing